 3. If preparing the machine for long-term storage or shipment, refer to the section marked STORAGE AND SHIPMENT.

-MAINTENANCE
+PREVENTATIVE MAINTENANCE

 A successful maintenance program begins after the first use of the machine and not after the machine has ceased to function.

-Numbers in parentheses refer to the identification numbers in the Parts Identification Section.
-For example (Fig. 10 Ref.
-10) identifies the Injection Line Assy.
+Numbers in parentheses refer to the identification numbers in the Parts identification Section.

 AFTER EACH USE